 In the create cluster wizard, click on Advanced in the top-left corner to view the advanced cluster configuration options.

 The following options are available:

 Availability zone

-The Availability zone option allows you to select an availability zone within the selected region.
+The "Availability zone" option allows you to select an availability zone within the selected region.

-This option is available on the advanced General Configuration page of the create cluster wizard > Availability Zone.
 If you do not make a selection, an availability zone is selected automatically.